 Microalgae need other nutrients than just C. Nitrogen (N) and phosphorous (P) are quantitatively the next most important elements.
-Dissolved inorganic C (DIC; as carbonate, bicarbonate and dissolved CO2) is present in seawater at about 2mM concentration, and usually much less in freshwaters.
-Inorganic N (as ammonium or nitrate) is often supplied to cultures at around 1mM, though ammonium (the major N source present in anaerobic digestate liquor) is often toxic at levels above a few 100 μ M. The solubility of P (as phosphate) is limiting in seawater cultures, as phosphate precipitates out of solution above a concentration of ca. 35 μ M (depending on salinity and temperature).
-Silicon (Si), needed by diatoms, can also be problematic in culture medium, readily precipitating in certain marine media.
+Dissolved inorganic C (DIC; as carbonate, bicarbonate and dissolved CO_2) is present in seawater at about 2mM concentration, and usually much less in freshwaters.
+Inorganic N (as ammonium or nitrate) is often supplied to cultures at concentrations approaching 1mM, though ammonium (the major N source present in anaerobic digestate liquor) is often toxic at levels above 100 μ M, and may become toxic at much lower concentrations.
+The solubility of P (as phosphate) is limiting in seawater cultures, as phosphate precipitates out of solution above a concentration of ca. 35 μ M (depending on salinity and temperature).
+Silicon (Si), needed by diatoms, can also be problematic in culture medium, readily precipitating in marine media.
 On exhaustion of Si, diatom cultures can just crash, disappearing overnight as the cells collapse.
-The exception is the commonly grown diatom Phaeodactylum, which lacks any significant Si in its wall (that which it needs is often supplied from the dissolution of silica from the culture vessel glass into the slightly alkali sweater media).
+The exception is the commonly grown diatom Phaeodactylum, which lacks any significant Si in its wall (that which it needs is often supplied from the dissolution of silica from the culture vessel glass into the slightly alkali seawater media).
 As we will see below, the ratios of these concentrations does not align well with that of algal biomass.

-This requires that dense cultures may need nutrients to be bled in so that residual concentrations are not too high.
-CO2 is usually bubbled in (often as CO2-enriched air); not only does this enable continuing photosynthesis but, as DIC also buffers the acidity-alkalinity of water, it is also vital to maintain the correct pH for growth.
+The above solubility and toxicity levels requires that dense cultures may need nutrients to be bled in so that residual concentrations are not too high.
+CO_2 is usually bubbled in (often as CO_2 -enriched air); not only does this enable continuing photosynthesis but, as DIC also buffers the acidityalkalinity of water, it is also vital to maintain the correct pH for growth.
+This dual role for DIC is so important that, throughout this DST, it is assumed that the DIC concentration in the water is held around 2mM.

 Iron (Fe) is an important and potentially limiting nutrient unless a suitable chelating agent is used.
 When life evolved on Earth the planet atmosphere and waters were anaerobic and Fe-salts are soluble in such waters.
-However, microalgae were responsible for the greatest environmental disaster to ever impact Earth, by changing the environment to an oxidising one.
+However, photosynthetic, O2-releasing microalgae were responsible for the greatest environmental disaster to ever impact Earth, by changing the environment to an oxidising one.
 This oxidation lead to the formation of Fe-oxides, which are poorly soluble in water.
 Chelating agents (from the Greek for claw) help to keep Fe available in suspension for microalgae to acquire this element.
-In nature, chelating agents include organics leaked from degrading plant biomass (such as tannins); in cultures an artificial chelator such as EDTA is used.
+In nature, chelating agents include organics leaked from degrading plant biomass (such as tannins); in small cultures an artificial chelator such as EDTA is used.
 Without sufficient Fe, photosynthesis, respiration and synthesis of the enzymes of nitrate reduction are restricted.